karalabe/srcbox/ASSEMBLY.md

       - repos          // Empty folder for the git repositories
       - setup          // Folder containing installation and configuration files
         - git          // Setup files for installing git
-          - git.exe    // Git for Windows* installer
+          - git.exe    // Git for Windows\* installer
+          - git.pkg    // Git package for Mac OS X\**
           - git.sh     // Git installer for *nix flavors
           - linux.sh   // Git installer for Linux distributions
+          - macos.sh   // Git installer for Mac OS X
         - setup.bat    // Windows config file to set the path variable
         - setup.sh     // *nix config file to set execute permissions and symlinks
       - gitbox.bat     // Windows implementation of GitBox
       - gitbox.sh      // *nix implementation of GitBox

-* Git for Windows: Since installing git on Windows is not as straightforward as in the case of Linux, a binary installer from the msysGit project should be also bundled with GitBox.
+\* Git for Windows: Since installing git on Windows is not as straightforward as in the case of Linux, a binary installer from the msysGit project should be also bundled with GitBox.
 As of writing, the latest stable Git for Windows installer can be downloaded from http://code.google.com/p/msysgit/downloads/list .
 If you bundle a newer version of Git for Windows than previously done, please make sure it actually works.

+\** Git for Mac OS X: As in the case of Windows, installing git on Mac OS X is harder that it should be, so a binary package from the git-osx-installer project is bundled up with GitBox.
+The latest git packages can be downloaded from http://code.google.com/p/git-osx-installer/downloads/list .
+Take care, that these are image files (.dmg), and the package (.pkg) should be extracted first.